gitlabhq/gitlabhq/doc/development/documentation/index.md

 Whenever a feature is changed, updated, introduced, or deprecated, the merge request introducing these changes must be accompanied by the new or updated documentation.
 This means updating existing markdown and image files or creating new ones.

 The individual responsible for writing the first piece of documentation for a new feature, or making the necessary doc changes, is the developer who wrote the new code.
-It's the job of the Product Manager to ensure all features under their purview are shipped with the necessary documentation, regardless of the size or scope of the feature change.
 This method helps us ensure that docs remain up to date, despite the high velocity of GitLab releases.

 If you have questions before or while writing documentation, ask a GitLab technical writer.
 The technical writer assigned to all features' DevOps stages is listed on the [Product Categories page](https://about.gitlab.com/handbook/product/categories/#devops-stage) and also displayed in an automatic reply from DangerBot on any merge request that contains changes to doc files.

-When your content is ready for review, request a review from the applicable writer by mentioning them in a comment.

 We use the [monthly release blog post](https://about.gitlab.com/handbook/marketing/blog/release-posts/#monthly-releases) as a changelog checklist to ensure everything is documented.